phayz/tw-practice/editing_format/exercise3-content-editing.md

 5. Below the commit message fields, decide whether to add your commit to the current branch or to a new branch.
 If your current branch is the default branch, you should choose to create a new branch for your commit and then create a pull request.
 For more information, see "Creating a pull request."
 6. Click Propose changes.

-WARNING:
-If a repository has any protected branches, you can't edit or upload files in the protected branch using GitHub.
-For more information, see ["About protected branches."](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)

 ## Adding a file to a repository using the command line